Types of Emergencies

 • Alert emergency search and rescue crews or anyone within shouting distance of your location.

-• If possible call 9-1-1 (DO NOT HANG UP) and report your location.
+• If possible call 9-1-1 (Do Not Hang Up) and report your location.

 • If a window is accessible, place an article of clothing or other signal in the window to alert rescuers to your location.
 Whistle, shout, pound on a wall or door to make noise at regular interval to alert rescuers to your location.